Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 2. Tune your ears and take shelter from the cold at the opera house

-If the day gets rainy, a good idea is to buy tickets for the Rome Opera House, which in autumn and winter presents its agenda full of plays and concerts and becomes a great plan to combat the weather.
-The ballet and opera performances are held in two different venues: the Teatro Constanzi and the Teatro Nazionale.
+If the day turns rainy, a good idea is to buy opera tickets in Rome, which in the winter has a full schedule of plays and concerts and becomes a great plan to combat the weather.
+The ballet and opera performances are held in two different venues: at the Teatro Constanzi and the Teatro Nazionale.

 The auditoriums will blow your mind!
 In particular, they reminded me of the majestic Vienna Opera.
 A play?
 I recommend you go to Teatro Constanzi to see La Traviata, a classic by Giuseppe Verdi dating back to 1853.
 The story tells of the impossible love between a courtesan and a young bourgeois in the 19th century.
 Pack some smart casual clothes for the event!